Beau28713/WaterTankIgnitionArduino/README.md

-# Arduino UNO REV 2 and Ignition Scada Communication over TCP
+# Arduino and Ignition Scada Communication over TCP

 #### About